StatisticalPopulationGenomics-2ndEd/PopGenMice_Chapter/mm39_mapping/README.md

 https://ftp.ebi.ac.uk/pub/databases/mousegenomes/REL-2112-v8-SNPs_Indels/mgp_REL2021_snps.vcf.gz

-The scripts in this directory are examples scripts for one individual highlighting the commands for each step, the same parameter (if not inidcated otherwise) have been applied to all individuals which are given in the `samples.tsv` file.
+The scripts in this directory are examples scripts for one individual highlighting the commands for each step, the same parameter (if not indicated otherwise) have been applied to all individuals which are given in the `samples.tsv` file.